 As of May 2013, the states have no standard exam curriculum.
-The NAIC is encouraging more uniform approaches by considering the best practices for testing programs listed at the end of this chapter to be standards for all jurisdictions to work toward.
-The Producer Licensing (EX) Task Force formed a subgroup of five states to develop a draft national content outline using the life and annuity LOA as a pilot The national content outline provides guidance for entry-level subject matter that the states should test for, as well as information that will assist candidates in identifying relevant knowledge to study in preparation for the exam.
+The NAIC is encouraging more uniform approaches by considering treating the best practices for testing programs listed at the end of this chapter to be standards for that all jurisdictions to should work toward.
+The Producer Licensing (EX) Task Force formed a subgroup of five states to develop a draft national content outline using the life and annuity LOA as a pilot.
+The national content outline provides guidance for entry-level subject matter that the states should test forcandidates' knowledge of, as well as information that will assist candidates in identifying relevant knowledge material to study in preparation for the exam.